Turingraph/open_close_rider_art/cheche/open_close_rider/plot.md

 What Messy Text looks like ?
 1. Characters in wrong order (typoglycemia)
 2. Characters might have differ size
 3. Feel more messy, but feel organized at the same time.
-Have implicite pattern.
+Have implicit pattern.
-4. Rebelious HipHop
+4. Rebelious HipHop vibe
 5. Symbolized unprocess text.
-6. Have color but harder to read because it's color is similar (but don't too similar) to background e.g. plant, rock, building etc as if they can camouflage with surrounding Urban environment.
+6. Have color but might be harder to read because it's color is similar (but don't too similar for the audience) to background e.g. plant, rock, building etc as if they can camouflage with surrounding Urban environment.

 ### Organized Text